TritonDataCenter/sdc-amon/README.md

 And start running (see next section).

+# COAL Notes: Getting email notifications

+At least in the Vancouver office, outbound SMTP traffic (port 25) is blocked.
+This means that Amon Master's usage of sendmail (with its default config) results in no outbound email notifications.
+One way around that is to use your gmail account like this:

+    $ ssh coal
+    $ sdc-login amon
+    $ vi /opt/smartdc/amon/cfg/amon-master.json
+    # Edit the "notificationsPlugins.email.config" key to looks something like:
+        "config": {
+          "smtp": {
+            "host": "smtp.gmail.com",
+            "port": 587,
+            "ssl": false,
+            "use_authentication": true,
+            "user": "YOUR-GMAIL-NAME@gmail.com",
+            "pass": "YOUR-GMAIL-PASSWORD"
+           },
+          "from": "\"Monitoring (no reply)\" <no-reply@joyent.com>"
+        }
+    $ svcadm restart amon-master

+Personally, I'm using a separate gmail account for this so I don't have to put my personal gmail password in that config file.

+TODO: write a tool to automate this.

 # Hybrid Development

 An alternative is to edit in working copy on your Mac and then push changes